How did Henderson Island become a hub for 18 tons of plastic?

 “We need to drastically rethink our relationship with plastic,” Jennifer Lavers, the report’s leading author, told the Associated Press.
 “It’s something that’s designed to last forever, but is often only used for a few fleeting moments and then tossed away.”

-Next, read about the World Health Organization’s report that 1.7 million kids die from pollution each year.
+After seeing the plastic pollution on Henderson island, read about the World Health Organization’s report that 1.7 million kids die from pollution each year.
 Then, check out the level of pollution the EPA had to contend with when it was first created.